WebAssembly/spec/md-proto/WebAssembly.md

 | `f64.trunc` | `(f64) : (f64)`             | [F]      | 0x94

-The `trunc` instruction returns the value of the operand rounded towards zero to the nearest integer value.
+The `trunc` instruction returns the value of the operand rounded towards zero to the nearest integer.

 This performs the IEEE 754-2008 `roundToIntegralTowardZero` operation.